Kaingo Camp has 6 charming chalets.

 Kaingo’s lounge and dining area, locally known as a chitenge, has a thatched roof and open sides with an airy and cool feel to it.
 At its heart is an amazing bar crafted from the huge trunk of an ancient leadwood tree – which has been in the camp since we first visited in 1995.
 A sofa and cream-coloured directors’ chairs are arranged around a coffee table set with wildlife books and magazines, and to one side is a large wooden dining table, which is lit by lanterns at night.
 Just outside is the campfire, where tea and coffee are served in the early morning.
 A short distance behind the chitenge is a recently added 'charging room' with plenty of charging points for charging (daytime hours only), as well as a little curio shop.

-Activities at Kaingo Camp include game drives (day and night) and walking safaris, all run by excellent guides.
-Not only is there a high density of game and bird life in the Kaingo area, you can enjoy the wildlife in comfort as Shenton Safaris has some of the most comfortable 4WD vehicles we’ve been in.
-Derek has also personally graded the roads in their area, so they’re in a very good condition which makes for a smoother ride than usual on game drives.
+There is a high density of game and birdlife in the Kaingo area, which you can enjoy from some of the most comfortable 4WD vehicles we’ve been in.
+Derek has also personally graded the roads in their area, which makes for a smoother ride than usual on game drives.
 For keen photographers, Kaingo provides bean bags and camera dust covers on the vehicles, and they never take more than two guests per row of seats – so you’re guaranteed a ‘window’ seat.
 (Their vehicles typically have three rows with three seats in each, the middle seat in each row is usually empty, and handy as a place to put ‘kit’.)

-Expect to see loads of elephants, giraffe, waterbuck, bushbuck, buffalo, puku, impala, kudu, leopards and lions.
+Expect to see plenty of elephants, as well as giraffe, waterbuck, bushbuck, buffalo, puku, impala, kudu, leopards and lions.
 (The main two lion prides are known at Kaingo as the ‘Hollywood’ pride, as they have been filmed so much, and the ‘Mwamba’ pride.)
 There is never a dull moment in this area of South Luangwa National Park!